ericdenser/Save-Codes/Saving codes/authorization.md

 ```
 Our API is now reading the ROLE from JWT and linking to the current User.
 Lets test it blocking some endpoints.

-#### Testing
+### Testing

-Create 2 new methods inside your Controller, one will be avaiable for your role, and the other dont.
+Create 2 new methods inside your API Controller, one will be avaiable for your role, and the other dont.
+We use the @PreAuthorize annotation to define exactly which roles can access specific methods.

 ```java
     // Allowed for USERS and ADMINS